 As the Z28's performance package, the Camaro SS was simply the best of what the decade had to offer.
 The 4th generation's updated engine, chassis, and braking already made this Camaro a solid ride, but the SS options made it unforgettable.
 Under the hood was the 1997 Corvette's LS1 5.7L V8, which was pushed from 305 to 320 hp thanks to a composite hood and functional air scoop.
 Also included in the package were Goodyear Eagle F1 performance tires paired with a 30inch stainless steel exhaust tip.
 Though just 48,495 Camaros were produced in total in 1998, the SS package was definitely a muscle car to be excited about.

 The Camaro ceased production in 2002 due to low sales but came back with a vengeance eight years later with its fifth generation.
 And in 2012, the Camaro was back to form with the ZL-1.

 The ZL-1 is the type of muscle car that gave it the moniker in the first place.
 The project was even codenamed "HP" while it was in development, which is appropriate since the 6.2L LSA engine puts out 580 horses.

-With over 30% of its parts exclusively re-engineered, the ZL-1 borders on supercar territory with technologies like a 5-mode launch control, magnetic ride control, and a performance traction management system.
+With over 30% of its parts exclusively re-engineered, the ZL-1 borders on supercar territory with technologies like 5-mode launch control, magnetic ride control, and a performance traction management system.

 The body of the ZL-1 is in the form of past Camaros, too.
 In the name of aerodynamics, the ZL-1's face was adjusted for added airflow and a lower splitter was added instead of a spoiler.
-All that aids in its 12 second quarter mile time and 184 mph top speed.
+All that aids in its 12-second quarter-mile time and 184 mph top speed.

 6th Generation: ???